mfkiwl/icepi-zero/README.md

 - Lattice ECP5U FPGA:
     - 24k LUT
     - 112 KiB of RAM
-- One MicroGDPI connector (it's HDM- but I don't have the money to buy a license...)
+- One MicroGPDI connector (it's HDM- but I don't have the money to buy a license...)
 - Three USB-C Ports
 - 256MiB 166MHz SDRAM
 - MicroSD card slot